 Open: Monday to Friday 7:30am to 4:45pm

-Once the licence is exchanged, your previous licence is sent back to the issuing country by the SNCA.
-In Luxembourg, driver’s licenses can fall into the according categories:
+Once the license is exchanged, your previous license is sent back to the issuing country by the SNCA.
+In Luxembourg, driver’s licenses can fall into the following categories:

 - AM for mopeds with a design speed of up to 45 Km/h

 - A1 for light motorcycles and mopeds with a power not exceeding 15 kW

 - A2 for motorcycles with a power not exceeding 35 kW

 - BE for cars with trailers or caravans of below 3,500 Kg in mass

 - D – F for buses and tractors